 Doctoral Candidate: Chorusmaster Teatro Nacional Sucre, Ecuador

-Students who excel in our graduate conducting programs are highly motivated and experienced musicians who leap at every opportunity as well as craft their own performances.
-Recent student ad-hoc project include orchestral performances of arias from Don Giovanni, semi-staged productions of Gluck's Orfeo and Schumann's Der Rose Pilgerfahrt, a music-video installation at the School of Fine Arts Gallery, a rock inspired staged performance of Bach's St. John Passion, (Passionate Convictions) and a student-directed annual collaboration between the choral and sacred music programs to create a choral and organ music festival.
+Students who excel in our graduate conducting programs are highly motivated, experienced musicians who leap at non-curricular opportunities in addition to crafting their own recitals.
+Recent student ad-hoc project include orchestral performances of arias from Don Giovanni, semi-staged productions of Gluck's Orfeo and Schumann's Der Rose Pilgerfahrt, a music-video installation at the School of Fine Arts Gallery, a rock-inspired staged performance of Bach's St. John Passion (Passionate Convictions), and Organ Fest: an annual student-directed collaboration between the choral and sacred music programs.

-The Choral Department of Indiana University is a bustling environment with seven operas and two ballet choruses each year, thirteen choral ensembles, a pool of more than 400 gifted singers, and a music library with anything and everything imaginable.
-We invite you to browse our website for more information on our thriving graduate programs, the audition process, our ensembles and placement process, as well as our current and former faculty and students.
-Please do not hesitate to contact David Villanueva, our administrative director, with any questions.
-We are here to enable you to create beautiful music and lasting experiences before diving head-first into the professional choral world.
+We invite you to browse our website for more information on our graduate programs, the audition process, our ensembles, as well as our faculty and students.
+Please do not hesitate to contact us with any questions.
+We are here to enable you to learn and create inspiring musical performances before diving head-first into the professional choral world.